 Most dental emergencies don’t happen overnight.
 It may feel like it with shooting pain, but typically there are warning signs beforehand.

-Without a professionally trained eye like our Salt Lake City dentists, you might not be able to spot them.
+Without a professionally trained and experienced eye like our Salt Lake City dentists, you might not be able to spot them.

 That’s why it’s important to visit your dentist every six months for a regular check-up.